mastoffel/partR2/README.md

 # partR2

-The goal of partR2 is to provide an estimate of R<sup>2</sup> in GLMMs and to partition the R<sup>2</sup> into the variance explained by each model component and by their combinations.
+The goal of partR2 is to estimate R<sup>2</sup> in GLMMs (sensu Nakagawa & Schielzeth 2013) and to partition the R<sup>2</sup> into the variance explained by the predictors.

-In addition to R<sup>2</sup> and partial R<sup>2</sup>’s the partR2
-package calculates structure coefficients (SC).
-SC show the correlation between a fixed effect and the predicted response and give an intuition of the contribution of that fixed effect to the model prediction, independent of all other predictors.
-Finally, partR2 also reports the model estimates, i.e. the slopes and variances.
+The package takes a fitted lme4 model as input and gives you:

+  - R<sup>2</sup> (marginal or conditional)
+  - Semi-partial R<sup>2</sup>, the variance explained uniquely by each predictor and combinations of predictors
+  - Inclusive R<sup>2</sup>, the variance explained by a predictor independent of all other predictors
+  - Structure coefficients, the correlation between a predictor and the fitted response
+  - Beta weights, standardised model estimates

 All estimates can be combined with parametric bootstrapping to get confidence intervals.

-partR2 is in an early phase of development and might still contain bugs.
+partR2 is in an early phase of development and despite a lot of testing might still contain bugs, so be careful and thoughtful when using it.

 ## Installation